vlingo/xoom-schemata/README.md

 We provide an interface to allow for easy retrieval of schemata and schemata meta information, e.g. available versions and publication status.
-~~The UI/Frontend can be accessed at http://localhost:9019.~~
+The UI/Frontend can be accessed at http://localhost:9019.

-:warning: Currently, the UI is accessed by navigating to http://localhost:9019/index.html and then clicking one of the navigation links.

 ## Advanced Options